mooreatv/MAMA-multiboxing/README.md

 - And more features per your request(s) !

-Mama works well in conjuction with ISBoxer and DynamicBoxer but also with other multiboxing software or hardware
+Mama works well in conjunction with ISBoxer and DynamicBoxer but also with other multiboxing software or hardware

 ## More info

 Get the binary release using curse/twitch client or on wowinterface https://www.curseforge.com/wow/addons/mama-multiboxing

-The source of the addon resides on https://github.com/mooreatv/Mama (and the MoLib library at https://github.com/mooreatv/MoLib)
+The source of the addon resides on https://github.com/mooreatv/MAMA-multiboxing (and the MoLib library at https://github.com/mooreatv/MoLib)

-Releases detail/changes are on https://github.com/mooreatv/Mama/releases
+Releases detail/changes are on https://github.com/mooreatv/MAMA-multiboxing/releases